Shot846/SimpleShieldMod/README.md

 # SimpleShieldMod
-A Simple Shield mod that replaces Armor in Doom with Tiered Shields which cannot be lost and recharge.
+A Simple Shield mod that replaces Armor in Doom with Tiered Shields which recharges overtime and cannot be lost.

 There are 4 Shields